ScribeDAO/retweet/README.md

 #### Applying DB migrations

-We use [`prisma migrate`](https://prisma.io/docs/reference/cli/migrate/) to apply migrations.
+We use [`prisma db push`](https://prisma.io/docs/reference/cli/migrate/) to apply migrations.
+See https://github.com/prisma/prisma/discussions/9703#discussioncomment-1457295.
 Please do not apply migrations in production.

 - Login to PlanetScale `pscale login`
 - Create 2 branches from `main` one feature branch and other `shadow`